Gamma Squeeze

 - Market Maker Hedging Activity

-- Potential for Rapid Gains and Losses
+- Potential for Fast Gains and Losses

 - Gamma squeezes can result in quick profits but also large losses, especially if the stock price abruptly falls after the buying frenzy subsides.